 from “The Difference Between the Ministry of the Incarnate God and the Duty of Man” in The Word Appears in the Flesh

-Ultimately, if you can say: I have nothing better, I repay God’s love with my conscience, and must focus on humanity.
-I can achieve nothing higher, nor is my caliber so high; I understand not the visions and meaning of God’s work, I merely repay God’s love, I do whatever God asks, and I do all that I can—I perform my duty as a creature of God—and, in this way, I feel comfort.
+Ultimately, if you can say: I have nothing better, I repay God’s love with my conscience, and must have a little humanity.
+I can achieve nothing higher, nor is my caliber so high; I understand not the visions and meaning of God’s work.
+I merely repay God’s love, I do whatever God asks, and I do all that I can—I perform my duty as a creature of God—and, in this way, I feel comfort.
 This is the highest testimony of which you are capable.
-This is the highest standard required of a portion of you: performing the duty of a creature of God.
+This is the highest standard required of a portion of people: performing the duty of a creature of God.
 You must do as much as you are able.
 God’s requirements of you are not too high; as long as you do what you can, then in this you are bearing testimony.

 from “Practice (6)” in The Word Appears in the Flesh